 Romantic good morning in Spanish

 French gets all the hype for being the language of love, but Spanish can be quite romantic, too!
-If you have a special someone, you can make sure they don’t wake up on the right side of the bed by greeting them with a romantic good morning in Spanish.
+If you have a special someone, you can make sure they don’t wake up on the right side of the bed by greeting them with a romantic good morning my love in Spanish.

 If you haven’t yet, make sure to check out our article on how to say I love you in Spanish for some romantic phrases that you can tack on to your morning greeting.
 And if you’re not ready for full-blown declarations of love before you’ve had your first cup of coffee, you can also get some inspiration from our articles on Spanish terms of endearment and royalty vocab in Spanish.